syk0z/cryptio-technical-interview/README.md

 # Cryptio Technical Interview

 Hello!
-If you are reading this, you are most likely interested in taking a technical job at [Cryptio](https://cryptio.co/).
+If you are reading this, you are most likely interested in taking a technical position at [Cryptio](https://cryptio.co/).
 If that's not the case, please take a look at our [open positions](https://cryptio.welcomekit.co/).

 ## What is it about?